DM587/dm587.github.io/_exercises/main/sheet_08.md

 −4 &7 &4
 \end{bmatrix}.
 $$
+If it is not, generate a positive definite matrix from it and find its $LL^T$ decomposition.
 Using the decomposition:

 - solve the system of linear equations: $Ax=b$ when $b=[-3, -22, 3]$